Thorium0/CCBX/README.md

 # CC: BX
 This is a mod based on the Peripheral Tutorial made from [Sirendii](https://github.com/SirEndii/CCTutorial).

-It adds a peripheral which allows control over the Missile silo from the [BallistX](https://www.curseforge.com/minecraft/mc-mods/ballistix) mod.
+This mod is an updated fork of https://github.com/DxsSucuk/CCBX which adds a peripheral which allows control over the Missile silo from the [BallistX](https://www.curseforge.com/minecraft/mc-mods/ballistix) mod.

 To interact with BallistiX Silos with a Computer you will need to place the Silo Controller below the center block of the Silo.